0xCUB3/Modified-Dots-and-Boxes/README.md

 | 11 | P2 | (5 - 7) |
 | 12 | P2 | (5 - 8) |

-In a hanging tree with 1 spokes and n outer loops, player 1 wins for odd loops, and it is a tie for even loops.
+In a hanging star with 1 spokes and n outer loops, player 1 wins for odd loops, and it is a tie for even loops.
 (Proven)
 | Number of Loops | Winner | Score |
 | -------- | ------- | ------- |
 | 1 | P1 | (2 - 0) |